PereViader/ManualDi/README.md

 # Container Lifecycle

 - Installation Phase: Container configuration is defined.
 - Building Phase: Container configuration is ingested.
-Non lazy Bindings are resolved.
+Non-lazy Bindings are resolved.
 - Startup Phase: Configured startup callbacks are run.
 - Resolution Phase: Container is provided and explicit resolutions can be done.
 - Disposal Phase: The container and its resources are released.